CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 ** Integrity protection through checksums, encryption or digital signature formation **

 If only the integrity of the data to be transmitted is to be ensured for the exchange of data, a distinction must be made as to whether protection should be provided only against accidental changes, such as: B. by transmission errors, or against manipulation should be made.
 If only random changes are to be detected, checksum methods (eg Cyclic Redundancy Checks) or error-correcting codes can be used.
 In addition, protection against manipulation is provided by methods which generate a so-called message authentication code (MAC) from the information to be transmitted by using a symmetrical encryption algorithm (eg triple DES).
 Other methods use an asymmetric encryption algorithm (eg RSA) in combination with a hash function and generate a "digital signature".
-The respective generated "fingerprints" (checksum, error correcting codes, MAC, digital signature) are transmitted together with the information to the receiver and can be checked by the latter.Further information on the use of cryptographic methods and products can be found in the module CON.1 Crypto Concept.
+The respective generated "fingerprints" (checksum, error correcting codes, MAC, digital signature) are transmitted together with the information to the receiver and can be checked by the latter.
+Further information on the use of cryptographic methods and products can be found in the module CON.1 Crypto Concept.

 ** suitable key management **

 The use of cryptographic security mechanisms (eg encryption, digital signature) requires the confidential, integrity and authentic generation, distribution and installation of appropriate keys.
-Keys that have come to the attention of unauthorized persons who have been corrupted in distribution or even come from an uncontrolled source (this also applies to the key agreement between communication partners) can compromise the cryptographic security mechanism as well as bad quality keys that have been improperly generated , Qualitatively good keys are usually generated using suitable key generators.
+Keys that have come to the attention of unauthorized persons who have been misrepresented in distribution or even come from an uncontrolled source (this also applies to the key agreement between communication partners) can compromise the cryptographic security mechanism as well as bad quality keys that have been improperly generated , Qualitatively good keys are usually generated using suitable key generators.
 For key management, the following points should be noted:

 * Key generation: Key generation should be done in a secure environment using appropriate key generators.
 * Key separation: Cryptographic keys should, if possible, serve only one purpose.
 In particular, keys other than encryption should always be used for encryption.